Subscription Monitoring

 Subscriptions Dashboard

-Navigate to your site's Subscriptions tab to see:
+Navigate to your site's Pub/Sub tab to see:

 - Active Subscriptions - Currently active subscription count